AAS in Fire Science

 Degree program and course requirements are subject to change.
 Contact Kaplan University to confirm the most accurate information before enrolling in a program.

-- FS 100: Academic Strategies for the Fire Science Student (5 credits)
+- FS 100: Introduction to Fire and Emergency Services (5 credits)

 - FS 101: Fire Behavior and Combustion (5 credits)